 - The Boxtrolls: It's important to listen to people.
 Overcome your fears or some giant Steampunk machine will destroy the city.

-- Kubo And The Strings: Forgetting what's truly important to you will turn you into a giant spirit snake demon.
+- Kubo And The Two Strings: Forgetting what's truly important to you will turn you into a giant spirit snake demon.

 - The Stinger: Every film to date has included a mid-/post-credits sequence, filmed with time-lapse photography, that shows the process of animating a particular character or scene.